Alexander Cobbe: Later career

 Honours continued to come Cobbe's way.
 In 1922, he was appointed Colonel of his first regiment, The South Wales Borderers.
 In the 1928 New Year Honours, he was made a Knight Grand Cross of the Order of the Bath, and in June 1930 he was appointed ADC General to His Majesty.
 The following month he was appointed Colonel of the Sikh Pioneers.
 However, a lifetime of soldiering in severe climates and arduous conditions had had its effect and, at the age of just 61, General Sir Alexander Cobbe died on 29 June 1931.
 He is buried alone in the churchyard of Sharnbrook, Bedfordshire.

 Family life

 On 1 October 1910, the 40-year-old Cobbe married the 23-year-old Winifred Ada Bowen, daughter of Sir Albert Bowen, 1st Baronet, and his wife Alice Anita Crowther.
 Sir Albert was the lord of the manor of Colworth, in the parish of Sharnbrook.
-It is not clear how much time Alexander Cobbe was able to spend with his wife in their 21 years of marriage, the First World War certainly caused them to be parted for long periods, with Winifred mainly staying at Colworth, however, they had two daughters, Winifred Alice (b 1912) and Anne Philippa and a son, Alexander William Locke, known as Bill, born 1919.
+It is not clear how much time Alexander Cobbe was able to spend with his wife in their 21 years of marriage, the First World War certainly causing them to be parted for long periods, with Winifred mainly staying at Colworth.
+However, they had two daughters, Winifred Alice (b 1912) and Anne Philippa and a son, Alexander William Locke, known as Bill, born 1919.

 As a flying officer in the Royal Air Force, Bill Cobbe was killed on 8 September 1940 during the Battle of Britain.